magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 * TOC
 {:toc}

-This guide will help you to get familiar with MQTT Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with MQTT Connector configuration for IoT Hub IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this Connector is to connect to an external MQTT broker and subscribe to data feed from devices.
 The connector is also able to push data to MQTT brokers based on the updates/commands from ThingsBoard.